ArduPilot/ardupilot_wiki/common/source/docs/common-safety-switch-pixhawk.rst

 Using the Safety Switch to force I/O board firmware update
 ==========================================================

-If the safety switch is held down for the first few seconds after a Pixhawk is powered up, the I/O firmware is reloaded.
+If the safety switch is held down for the first few seconds after the autopilot is powered up, the I/O firmware is reloaded, if the autopilot includes an IOMCU.

 This is normally not required but in some rare cases is required after a firmware upload if you hear the "Start up Failed" sound after startup (see :ref:`Sounds wiki page <common-sounds-pixhawkpx4>`).

 .. note::

-   A Pixhawk has two CPUs, the main CPU (aka FMU) is where ArduPilot runs.
-   There is a separate I/O CPU which is responsible for some I/O including PWM outputs to the MAIN OUT channels.
-   Pixracers only have the main CPU.
+   Many autopilots have two CPUs, the main CPU (aka FMU) is where ArduPilot runs.
+The IOMCU is a separate I/O CPU which is responsible for some I/O including PWM outputs to the MAIN OUT channels.
+Other autopilots do not have an IOMCU, just the main CPU.

 [copywiki destination="plane,copter,rover,blimp"]